 Camel supports either a processor or an Expression to populate the new Exchange.
-Using processor gives you full power how the Exchange is populated as you can set properties, headers etc. The Expression can only be used to set the IN body.
+Using a processor gives you full power over how the Exchange is populated as you can set properties, headers, et cetera.
+An Expression can only be used to set the IN body.

-From Camel 2.3 onwards the Expression or Processor is pre populated with a copy of the original Exchange which allows you to access the original message when you prepare the new Exchange to be sent.
-You can use the copy option to indicate if you want this or not (default is enabled).
-If your turn copy=false then it works as in Camel 2.2 or older, where the Exchange always will be empty.
+From Camel 2.3 onwards the Expression or Processor is pre-populated with a copy of the original Exchange, which allows you to access the original message when you prepare a new Exchange to be sent.
+You can use the copy option (enabled by default) to indicate whether you want this.
+If you set copy=false, then it works as in Camel 2.2 or older where the Exchange will be empty.

-Below is the processor variation shown.
-This example is from Camel 2.3, where we disable copy by passing in false.
-This will create a new empty Exchange.
+Below is the processor variation.
+This example is from Camel 2.3, where we disable copy by passing in false to create a new, empty Exchange.

 '''

 from("direct:start")

 .wireTap("direct:foo", false, new Processor() {

 public void process(Exchange exchange) throws Exception {

 exchange.getIn().setBody("Bye World");

 exchange.getIn().setHeader("foo", "bar");

 }

 }).to("mock:result");

+from("direct:foo").to("mock:foo");

-from("direct:foo").to("mock:foo"); '''
+'''

-And the Expression variation.
-This example is from Camel 2.3, where we disable copy by passing in false.
-This will create a new empty Exchange.
+Here is the Expression variation.
+This example is from Camel 2.3, where we disable copy by passing in false to create a new, empty Exchange.